Give us a call on (04) 565 1193 – we can help and give advice on any issues that may arise after taking your new kitten home.

 - You can claim for treatment costs incurred with our new insurance policy – which is offered for free for the first month!

 Yes.
 A male cat matures at about 7 months old.
 In his lifetime, an un-neutered male can produce about 200 offspring!
 Desexing males is just as important as desexing females.

-Your kitty definitely needs to have its vaccinations and vet check ups.
-Vaccines stop horrible illnesses for your kitty like FIV, feline enteritis, cat flu, feline chlamydia, calicivirus and feline leukaemia.
+Your kitty definitely needs to have its vaccinations and vet checkups.
+Vaccines stop horrible illnesses for your kitty like FIV, feline enteritis, cat flu, feline chlamydia, calicivirus and feline leukemia.
 Keep them safe and vaccinate them!

 No – it actually works out cheaper for you to adopt from a shelter.
 We’ve worked out what it would cost for you:

 - Male desexing: $80